deeplearning4j/dl4j-benchmark/README.md

 * 0.9.1 (profile name: v091)
 * 1.0.0-alpha (profile name: v100alpha)
+* 1.0.0-beta (profile name: v100beta)
+* 1.0.0-beta3 (profile name: v100beta3)
 * Master/snapshots (profile name: v100snapshot)

 Furthermore, multiple backends can be configured:
 * Native (profile name: native)
 * CUDA 8 (profile name: cuda8)
-* CUDA 9.1 (profile name: cuda91 - can only be used with 1.0.0-alpha and master/snapshots)
+* CUDA 9.1 (profile name: cuda91 - can only be used with 1.0.0-alpha/beta and master/snapshots)
+* CUDA 10.0 (profile name: cuda10 - can only be used with 1.0.0-beta3 and master/snapshots )
-* CUDA 8 with CUDNN (profile name: cudnn8)
+* CUDA 8 with cuDNN (profile name: cudnn8)
+* CUDA 9.1 with cuDNN (profile name: cudnn91 - can only be used with 1.0.0-alpha/beta)
-* CUDA 9.1 with CUDNN (profile name: cuda91 - can only be used with 1.0.0-alpha and master/snapshots)
+* CUDA 10.0 with (profile name: cudnn10 - can only be used with 1.0.0-beta3 and master/snapshots)

 These Maven profiles allow any supported combinations of backends and DL4J versions to be run.
 These are specified at build time.
 You must build the repository before running benchmarks.